sonyapat/pokemon-character-filter/README.md

-# pokemon-character-filter
+# pokemon-filter
-A Python web app used to dynamically filter Pokémon characters.
+A Python web app used to dynamically filter Pokémon.
 ---

 ## 🎥 Demo